Manx cat a glance

 - Longie the tail is longer than the previous three but shorter than the average tail on a cat

-Manx cats have a double coat and come in long hair and short hair.
+Coat: Manx cats have a double coat and come in long hair and short hair.
 The long-haired Manx is known as the “Cymric” (pronounced kym-ric).
-All colour forms and patterns are accepted with the Manx cat with the exception of colourpoint.
+All colour forms and patterns are accepted with the Manx cat except colourpoint.

 The Manx cat is an intelligent and playful cat who is quite dog-like and love to play fetch.
 Their powerful back legs make them excellent jumpers.